nickovchinnikov/react-mobile-app/README.md

 Use [Storybook](https://github.com/storybooks/storybook) for easy UI development

-You can configure it for different flow on mobile and desktop
+You can configurate it for different flow on mobile and desktop

 ```javascript
 import React from 'react'